nemetabe/el-proyecte-grande-pokepocket-java/README.md

 cd Backend
 ```

-2. Create a `.env` file in the Backend directory with the following content:
+2. Create a `.env` file based on the example and update the values:
 ```properties
 DB_USERNAME=your_postgres_username
 DB_PASSWORD=your_postgres_password